Congregational Life

 Distinct in heritage and language, the Syriac Evangelical Church historically cooperated within the wider Protestant network in Aleppo.

-While pastoral leadership has been limited in recent years, its historic presence reflects the wider ecumenical Protestant landscape in Syria.
+While pastoral leadership has been limited in recent years, its historic presence reflects the broader ecumenical Protestant landscape in Syria.

 City Aleppo